25th Infantry Regiment (Argentina): Falklands War

 In recognition to their role in the Falklands War, the regiment's battle flag was awarded the "Medalla de Campaña" of the Argentine Army, "To the flag that fought in the South Atlantic" of the Santa Fe Province and the Medal of the Municipality of Sarmiento.

-The 25th Regiment had received Commando training in 1981and again in February/March 1982, according to the book The Military Sniper Since 1914 (Martin Pegler, Osprey Publishing, 2001), to seize and defend the Falklands.
+The 25th Regiment had received Commando training in 1981 and again in February/March 1982, according to the book The Military Sniper Since 1914 (Martin Pegler, Osprey Publishing, 2001), to seize and defend the Falklands.
 British Warrant Officer Nick Van Der Bijl, who interviewed several key Argentine POWs in the Falklands fighting has written:

 When warned that his regiment was earmarked for deployment to the Falklands, Seineldín renamed it the '25th Special Infantry Regiment' although Argentine journalists later christened it the 'Seineldín Commando Regiment'.
-In defence of the Argentine port at Stanley, he enlarged his regiment to contain five companies of about 100 men each with D (under Captain Hernán Garay) and E (under Captain Eduardo Jesús Olmos) Companies.
-Most of the officers and NCOs were commandos or paratroopers, and with a highly trained and motivated cadre of instructors, he brought out the best of his conscripts in a tough but short commando course.Van Der Bijl even alleges that a mutiny was at one stage plotted, to replace Brigadier-General Mario Menéndez with Colonel Seineldín of the 25th 'Special' Infantry Regiment.
+In defense of the Argentine port at Stanley, he enlarged his regiment to contain five companies of about 100 men each with D (under Captain Hernán Garay) and E (under Captain Eduardo Jesús Olmos) Companies.
+Most of the Officers and NCOs were commandos or paratroopers, and with a highly trained and motivated Cadre of instructors, he brought out the best of his conscripts in a tough but short commando course.

-— Van Der Bijl, Nicholas.
-Nine Battles to Stanley.
-Leo Cooper, 1999.
+Van Der Bijl even alleges that a mutiny was at one stage plotted, to replace Brigadier-General Mario Menéndez with Colonel Seineldín of the 25th 'Special' Infantry Regiment.

+In his book Malvinas: Un Sentimiento (Editorial Sudamericana, 1999), Seineldín says that it was the Army Green Berets in 601 and 602 Commando Companies who urged him take charge of the Port Stanley garrison, which he rejected with British authors Max Hastings and Simon Jenkins writing:

+"The Calvi report prepared by the Army after the war even suggests that a mutiny was plotted to replace Menéndez with Colonel Mohamed Alí Seineldín, of the 25th Infantry Regiment."

+After the Argentine surrender at Port Stanley, Lieutenant-Colonel Seineldín in a conversation with a British intelligence officer confirmed that even the recent intake of 18 year-old conscripts that served in the 25th Regiment's D and E Companies had been put through a 60-day compressed commando-course starting in February 1982 in preparation for possible war with Britain.

-Across the engagements at San Carlos, Darwin and Goose Green, the 25th Regiment suffered a total of 12 killed in action (one officer, four non‑commissioned officers and seven conscripts) and 35 wounded.Another 53 men in the unit were wounded defending Stanley Airbase from air and naval bombardment.
+Across the engagements at San Carlos, Darwin and Goose Green, the 25th Regiment suffered a total of 12 killed in action (one officer, four non‑commissioned officers and seven conscripts) and 35 wounded.
+Another 53 men in the unit were wounded defending Stanley Airbase from air and naval bombardment.
 All the dead are interred in the Argentine Military Cemetery to the east of the Darwin Settlement.